-Toni Gardemeister was born on March 31st, 1975, in Valkeala, Finland.
-Toni's father was also a rally driver and young Toni had racing in his blood.
+Toni Gardemeister was born in March 1975 in Valkeala, Finland.
+His father was also a rally driver and young Toni had racing in his blood.
 He got his first karting when he was four years old.
 Toni raced with karts but realized that he wasn't very interested in racing around the circles.
 After he tried his father's Ford Escort RS 2000 he felt in love with rallying.
 At the age of 12, he was already faster than his father.

 Opel Ascona was Gardemeister's first rally car

 In 1993, after he got a driver license, Toni started rallying.
 His first rally car was Opel Ascona and he won at Kouvola Rally, alongside co-driver Rolf Hedman.
 Toni continued to race with Opel Ascona in 1994 and scored few more wins in the junior category.
 At the end of 1994, Paavo Lukander became Toni's co-driver.
 It was the beginning of a partnership that lasted until 2004 season.

 In the following two years, Toni competed only in Finland, collecting victories with Opel Ascona.
 In August 1996, Toni debuted in the World Rally Championship, competing with Opel Astra GSi 16V at Neste 1000 Lakes Rally Finland.
 He retired because of mechanical issues.
 His first international event followed in November 1996, at Network Q RAC Rally in Great Britain.
 Gardemeister and Lukander competed with Nissan Sunny GTi and finished 16th overall.